Qigong Resources

 * Helps prevent and heal heart disease

-• Wild Goose Qigong VI -Patting Along the Meridians
+* Relieves anxiety and other negative emotions. - Wild Goose Qigong VI -Patting Along the Meridians

 Wild Goose Qigong VI is also widely known as Patting Along the Meridians Qigong.
 One pats 12 meridians in a specific order and direction, combined with walking in the Kunlun Bauqua circle.
 In this way practitioners are able to open their crown and Bubbling Spring cupoints, relax, detoxify and nourish their internal organs.
 This lovely practice integrates moving Qigong with meditation.
 Its simple movements and meditative tempo make it enjoyable for everyone to practice regardless of age or physical strength.
 This Qigong is also well known for its curitive power in preventing Qigong deviations.

-• Wild Goose Qigong VII - Back Stretching
+- Wild Goose Qigong VII - Back Stretching

 Wild Goose Qigong VII stretches the spine and opens the Governing Vessel.
 It uses the deceptively simple Chinese figure eight movement to relax the entire waist and hips (GB-30 acu-point).
 Together with the Bagua steps and the whole body dipping down movements, this Qigong opens up the crown and the bottom of our feet (K-1 acu-point).
 At the same time, it effectively trains body coordination, relaxation, and sensory-motor awareness.
 Wild Goose VII is well know for its many health benifits: